conradtav/Portfolio-and-Dashboards/README.md

 # Portfolio
 Hello!
-I can't show you everything I've built at professionally, but I can show a few snippets of code I've written, as well as, some independent projects.
+I can't show you everything I've built professionally, but I can show a few snippets of code I've written, as well as, some independent projects.

 ## Data Analysis Notebooks